Lantana is a perennial that is simply beautiful! It will lend a special touch to the garden boxes and flower beds in your garden.

 Pink varieties produce many more fruits.
 You’ll gleefully discover that ripe Lantana berries are edible, but beware because when still unripe they contain toxins, so wait until they’re deep black-blue before nibbling on them!

-Lantana is perfect for planting in flower beds, and are also well-suited to garden boxes.
+Lantana is perfect for planting in flower beds, and will also do very well in garden boxes.

 Lantana flowers change colors

-Flower clusters on lantana are comprised of smaller flowers.
+Flower clusters on lantana are actually a cluster of smaller individual flowers.
 Each one starts out in one color and gradually switches to another.
 For example, on many lantana shrubs, they start out yellow and then turn orange or pink.

 The trigger for this is fertilization.
 Instead of wilting away like most flowers, on lantana they stay put and change hue.